wesleyhson/agentic-noise-orchestra/replit.md

 ### How It Works
 1. **Initialization**: On startup, the app clears previous logs and generates initial sounds from 3 random agents using varied vocalizations
-2. **Agentic Voting**: Every 6 seconds, all 6 agents vote for who should sing next.
-The agent with the most votes (or random winner if tied) gets to perform
+2. **Agentic Voting on Sound Parameters**: Every 6 seconds, all 6 agents vote on how to modify the soundscape:
-3. **Audio Generation**: Each agent has a unique base frequency.
-Phoneme length affects pitch variation through frequency shifts
+   - **Volume Control**: LOUDER/QUIETER (adjusts overall mix volume 0.1-2.0)
+   - **Complexity**: MORE_COMPLEX/SIMPLER (changes number of simultaneous voices 1-10)
+   - **Pitch Shift**: PITCH_UP/PITCH_DOWN (global frequency adjustment -200 to +200 Hz)
+   - **Decay Effect**: ADD_DECAY/LESS_DECAY (fade-out intensity 0.0-1.0)
+3. **Parameter Application**: The winning parameter change is applied to the entire soundscape, affecting all agents
+4. **Agent Performance**: After voting, a random agent is selected to add their voice to the mix
-4. **Vocalization Selection**: The winning agent randomly chooses from 30+ phonemes and vocalizations, with 30% chance of repetition
+5. **Vocalization Selection**: The agent randomly chooses from 30+ phonemes and vocalizations, with 30% chance of repetition
+6. **Audio Generation**: Sound is generated using current parameters (volume, complexity, pitch shift, decay) applied to all voices
-5. **Frontend**: Displays the audio player, real-time waveform visualization, and terminal logs showing voting process and agent activity
+7. **Frontend**: Displays audio player, real-time waveform visualization, and terminal logs showing voting decisions and parameter changes

 ### Agents & Instruments
 - **Luna**: 220 Hz (gain 0.3)